A layout should make sense — visually and mechanically.

 Another thing you might snatch is the .

-The problem is finding dedicated buttons for these modifiers.
+The problem is finding dedicated buttons for all these modifiers.

 I feel like you need actual extra keys on your keyboard to use these, for example the macro keys on Razer Blackwidow or Logitech G915 (this is not an advertisement, just an example).